VNG-Realisatie/nlx/FIELDLAB-WALKTHROUGH.md

-# NLX outway walkthrough
+# NLX walkthrough

-During this walkthrough we'll setup an NLX outway and make a request to a service that is available on the NLX demo network.
+During this walkthrough we'll setup an NLX outway make a request to a service that is available on the NLX demo network.

+This guide is written for Mac/Linux users and assumes you have some experience with the terminal/shell.
+Windows 10 users may be able to follow this tutorial using [ubuntu for windows](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows).
+However, the windows platform is not officially supported, we advise to use a VM with Ubuntu installed.

+## Certificate

 To run the outway, we need a certificate for encrypted/TLS communications with other NLX servers on the network.